SeoulSKY/MazeSolver/README.md

 * Press space to solve the maze.
 The solution will be represented as green.
 Moving diagonally is not allowed.
 * Press escape to reset the solution and clear the drawn paths.

-How to set up (ubuntu):
+How to set up:
 -
-Use the following command in terminal to install the required packages automatically:
+Use the following command in terminal to install the required packages:
 ```
 pip install -r requirements.txt
 ```